Canada Research Chairs at the University of Toronto

 “We believe that excellence flourishes in an environment that embraces the broadest range of people, that helps them to achieve their full potential, that facilitates the free expression of their diverse perspectives through respectful discourse, and in which high standards are maintained for students and staff alike.
 An equitable and inclusive working and learning environment creates the conditions for our diverse staff and student body to maximize their creativity and their contributions, thereby supporting excellence in all dimensions of the institution.”

-The Office of the Vice-President, Research and Innovation is currently drafting the university’s Strategic Research Plan (SRP) for the next five years.
+The Office of the Vice-President, Research and Innovation has released the university’s Strategic Research Plan (SRP) for the next five years.
 The SRP provides direction for how to support university scholarship by identifying strategic objectives and enabling actions.
 A key objective is a commitment to equity, diversity and inclusion in the university’s research enterprise.
 Enabling actions to achieve equity, diversity and inclusion goals are currently being developed and include broader communication about how excellence flourishes in a diverse, equitable and inclusive research and innovation environment.

 About U of T’s CRCs